Plutomaster28/Plutomaster28/README.md

 To get in contact with me, I recommend using **Discord**, which is provided in my carrd-

-[^1]: I've moved to using Github as myt main way of distribution.
+[^1]: I've moved to using Github as my main way of distribution.